 Of course, if your child is headed to college in the next few years, you may not have time to save much money.
 Parent PLUS loans can help.
 When an undergraduate’s financial aid doesn’t meet the cost of attendance at a college or career school, parents may take out a Direct PLUS Loan in their name to bridge the gap.

-The looming threat of student loans scare off many who would otherwise attend a college or university.
+The thought of large student debt scares off many who would otherwise attend a college or university.
 But with some strategic and long-term planning, college can fit in the budget.
 You can mix and match approaches to find what works for you.
-For example, you could combine a prepaid tuition plan with a no-fee student loan to make college more affordable.
+For example, you could combine a prepaid tuition plan with a no-fee student loan to pay for college.
 No matter what you ultimately choose, it will help to start planning well in advance.

 Photo credit: iStock/dangrytsku